 |

 Writing a parser in C is a very fun, interactive process, but sometimes an exhausting task.
 How to ensure its memory safety?
+How to keep parsing transactional and recover from errors?
 How do you test it?

 While it is tempting to insert the parsing code right inside the rest of the logic, it usually results in unmaintainable code.
-Usually, we separate grammar definition into another header, so you could have a src/pm_grammar.h file containing grammar declaration:
+Usually, we separate grammar declaration into a header, so you could have a src/grammar.h file in your projects containing grammar declaration.

 We will later discuss what the magic constants are in the file and why there is +1 in array dimensions.